singha-brother/Security_Notes/Portswigger/CORS/notes.md

 - the browser will allow code running on normal-website.com to access the response as the origins match

-- The specification of `Access-Control-Allow-Origin` allows for multiple origins or the vaule `null`, or wildcard `*`.
+- The specification of `Access-Control-Allow-Origin` allows for multiple origins or the value `null`, or wildcard `*`.

 ## Access-Control-Allow-Credentials